-When a DUO Supporting AP receives from a DUO non-AP STA operating in the DUO mode a Multi-STA BlockAck frame addressed to the AP, in reponse to a preceeding BSRP Trigger frame, that includes an Unavailability Target Start Time field, the UHR AP shall consider the STA as being unavailable:
+When a DUO assisting [#3690] AP receives from a DUO non-AP STA operating in DUO mode a Multi-STA BlockAck frame or a BSRP NTB Trigger frame addressed to the AP that includes an Unavailability Target Start Time field and an Unavailability Duration field [#2602], the UHR AP shall consider the STA as being unavailable:

 from the future target time indicated in the Unavailability Target Start Time field,

-for a duration indicated in the Unavailability Duration field, if the unavailability duration is known, and until TBD (referring to the conditions for the STA to become available again) if the unavailability duration is unknown.
+for a duration indicated in the Unavailability Duration field, if the unavailability duration is between 1 and 1022, otherwise, if the unavailability duration is equal to 1023, for an indefinite duration, until the non-AP STA sends an explicit indication that the non-AP STA will transition back to being available. [#3213, #1285]

-,
+[#3213] NOTE - As described in 11.2.1 (General), the unavailability status of a non-AP STA does not change its power management mode or its power state and, if a non-AP STA is unavailable, it cannot receive PPDUs.

+[#3213] A non-AP STA that intends to transition from unavailable to available shall transmit a BSRP NTB Trigger frame that includes a Feedback User Info field with Feedback Type field set to 0 and with the Unavailability Duration field set to 0.

-A DUO Supporting AP shall maintain up to one unavailability report per DUO STA, and that unavailability report corresponds to the most recently received unavailability report (if any).
+A DUO assisting [#3690] AP shall maintain up to one unavailability feedback, consisting of an unavailability target start time and an unavailability duration [#3084] per DUO non-AP [#658, #800] STA operating in the DUO mode [#2199], and that unavailability feedback corresponds to the most recently received unavailability report, if any,[#2605] in a BSRP NTB Trigger frame or a Multi-STA BlockAck frame.[#3084]

-When an AP considers a non-AP STA as being unavailable during a period of time after having received unavailability information as described in this subclause, the AP should not schedule for transmission PPDUs containing frames addressed to the STA that overlap with its unavailability period of time and if the AP still transmits, the STA is not expected to receive the PPDUs.
+When an AP considers a non-AP STA as being unavailable during a time window after having received unavailability information as described in this subclause, the AP should not schedule for transmission any PPDU [#2606] containing frames addressed to the STA if the PPDU and the solicited PPDU triggered by those frames[#3766] would overlap with the STA’s[#3766] unavailability time window and if the AP still transmits such a PPDU, the non-AP STA is not expected to receive the PPDUs.

-NOTE - If the AP transmits PPDUs containing frames addressed to the STA during the STA’s unavailability period of time, then the expectation is that the AP does not take into account the failed reception of the frames contained in the PPDUs for the AP’s rate selection algorithm nor for its EDCA function for the AC used to transmit these frames, unless required by regulatory rules.
+NOTE - If the AP transmits PPDUs containing frames addressed to the STA during the STA’s unavailability time window, then the expectation is that the AP does not take into account the failed reception of the frames contained in the PPDUs for the AP’s rate selection algorithm nor for the AP’s EDCA function for the AC used to transmit these frames, unless required by regulatory rules.

 9.4.2.aa2.2 UHR MAC Capabilities Information field